-Solar crowdfunding campaigns in Ohio, Pennsylvania, Wisconsin and South Carolina led by college students receive Matching Funds from LDF
+Re-Volv program for Solar crowdfunding campaigns in Ohio, Pennsylvania, Wisconsin and South Carolina.
+Led by college students that receive Matching Funds from LDF.

-The two new projects include the Village of Arts and Humanity in North Philadelphia, Pa. and the Veterans of Foreign Wars Post 10804 in Little River, S.C.
-LDF will also apply matching dollars for the remaining funds needed for two campaigns that started last week: Mission of Mary Cooperative in Dayton, Ohio and Project Home in Madison, Wis.
+In addition, two new projects include the Village of Arts and Humanity in North Philadelphia, Pa. and the Veterans of Foreign Wars Post 10804 in Little River, S.C.
+Also, LDF will also apply matching dollars for the remaining funds needed for two campaigns that started last week.
+Those campaigns are Mission of Mary Cooperative in Dayton, Ohio and Project Home in Madison, Wis.

-The four nonprofits that will benefit from the solar campaigns all play critical roles in their community.
-The VFW Post 10804 in South Carolina provides needed support for Veterans.
-The Village of Arts and Humanities in North Philadelphia provides skills training and rehabilitation programs for formerly incarcerated individuals.
-The Mission of Mary Cooperative in Dayton is fighting food deserts by teaching community members how to grow their own food.
-Project Home in Madison provides low income families with affordable home improvements and energy efficiency retrofits.
+Four nonprofits will benefit from the solar campaigns.
+All of them play critical roles in their community.
+As well, the VFW Post 10804 in South Carolina provides needed support for Veterans.
+Finally, the Village of Arts and Humanities in North Philadelphia provides skills training and rehabilitation programs for formally incarcerated people.
+The Mission of Mary Cooperative in Dayton is teaching community members how to grow their own food.
+Project Home in Madison provides low-income families with affordable home improvements and energy-efficiency retrofits.

 RE-volv’s Solar Ambassador program trains college students from campuses all across America.
 The program is a year-long fellowship that provides valuable career skills to college students by training them to bring solar to nonprofits in their communities.
 Students from over a dozen schools have participated in the program.

 “RE-volv’s Solar Ambassador program empowers college students to bring clean energy to their communities, and by doing so, we’re training tomorrow’s clean energy leaders” said Andreas Karelas, RE-volv’s founder and Executive Director.